playfulexploration/rpi-docker/README.md

 | [rpi-grafana](rpi-grafana)   | Not started   | Starts influxdb as docker service.
 Needs configuration for ease of use. |

 # Goal
-Create an extensible nginx configuration for docker based plug-in webservices.
+Create an extensible nginx configuration for docker based pluggable webservices.